guillaumelobet/impact_cv/readme.md

 The aim of the porject is to automaticlly generate a curriculum using LaTeX and the information contained on an ImpactStory profile (altmetrics).

+## Web version

+The web version is composed of 3 php scripts to convert the ImpactStory profile to one of these formats:

+- BibTex
+- PDF
+- Markdown
+- HTML

+Web version available here: [www.guillaumelobet.be/impact](http://www.guillaumelobet.be/impact)

+## LaTeX version

+for the LaTeX afficionados.

-So far, there is three main files to generate the curriculum:
+So far, there are three main files to generate the curriculum:

 - Perl
 	- parse_impactstory_bib.pl